 When a local girl falls prey to a sadistic serial killer, Nashville Homicide Lieutenant Taylor Jackson and her lover, FBI profiler Dr. John Baldwin, find themselves in a joint investigation pursuing a vicious murderer.
 The Southern Strangler is slaughtering his way through the Southeast, leaving a gruesome memento at each crime scene — the prior victim’s severed hand.

 Ambitious TV reporter Whitney Connolly is certain the Southern Strangler is her ticket out of Nashville; she’s got a scoop that could break the case.
 She has no idea how close this story really is — or what it will cost her.

 As the killer spirals out of control, everyone involved must face a horrible truth — that the purest evil is born of private lies.

 #TBT Review: This was my very first experience with J.T.
 Ellison, back when I was a wee thing.
 And by wee thing I mean I was a 22-year-old woman.
 I was in college and one would think that after reading for school all day, I would have no desire to read anymore.
 You would be wrong.
-The only thing that helped me relax between working almost full-time hours and going to school full-time, was reading about badass female cops kicking nuts and taking names.
+The only thing that helped me relax between working almost full-time hours on night shift and going to school full-time, was reading about badass female cops kicking nuts and taking names.
 J.T.
-Ellison and Taylor Jackson kept me sane during a very insane time of my life and I am eternally grateful.
+Ellison and Taylor Jackson kept me sane during a very insane time of my life.
+I am eternally grateful.

 That is why I still loved J.T.
 Ellison to this day, despite not getting a new Taylor Jackson novel in a few years.
 Not that I’m complaining, just saying.
-I have, in the meantime, read nearly everything else she’s written, except for those Catherine Coulter collabs.
+I have, in the meantime, read nearly everything else she’s written, except for the Catherine Coulter collabs.